apriltuesday/eva-opentargets/clinvar-variant-types/README.md

   - **CompoundHeterozygote.** Presumably this should include exactly two variants which are _trans_ phased and interpreted together.
   - **Diplotype.** Similar, but at least one of the _trans_ phased alleles includes a haplotype.
 An example of this would be three variants located on one copy of the gene, and one variant in the second one, all interpreted together.

-The most common case is the MeasureSet/Variant one, accounting for 1114689 out of 1115169 RCV records (as of the date when this report was compiled), or 99.96%.
+As of July 2020, the most common case is the MeasureSet/Variant one, accounting for 1114689 out of 1117817 RCV records, or >99.7%. **Currently, this is the only type being processed by this pipeline.**

 ### Clinical significance